swiss-seismological-service/rt-hermes/README.md

 For v0 of the project, see the [gitlab repository](https://gitlab.seismo.ethz.ch/indu/rt-ramsis)

+### 1.2 Caveat
+This project does not distribute any earthquake forecast models.
+It is merely a framework to run and schedule earthquake forecast models.
+The models need to be installed separately.
+Please look at the [hermes-model](https://github.com/swiss-seismological-service/hermes-model) repository for more information on how to install and use a model with HERMES.

 ## 2. Installation
 This installation instruction is merely a recommendation for a user of the software.
 Depending on your preferences and knowledge, you are free to choose a different setup.